 Interviewed on Fox News on January 28 , Giuliani explained how the administration’s immigration policy morphed from one that was obviously unconstitutional to one that is more subtly so.
 Host Jeanine Pirro asked, “Does the ban have anything to do with religion?”
 In response, Giuliani said, “When [Trump] first announced it, he said ‘Muslim ban.’
 He called me up, he said, ‘Put a commission together, show me the right way to do it legally.’”
 “It,” in this case, of course, is a ban on Muslims.
 Giuliani’s admission is a textbook case of drafting an order in a way that avoids overt declaration of animus against a religious or ethnic group, while retaining the motive and much of the effect.

 “Of course” it means a ban on Muslims, says Brettschneider, who feels this is so self-evident as to not need argument or proof to defend his position.
 But of course there’s no “of course” about it.
-That’s because (similar to President Bill Clinton so famously said about another 2-letter word that starts with “i”) “It depends what the meaning of it is.”
+That’s because (not unlike what President Bill Clinton so famously said about “is”) “It depends what the meaning of it is.”

 Brettschneider is apparently a mind-reader, because the meaning of “it” in Giuliani’s sentence is not clear.
 Giuliani could have meant “banning Muslims,” just as Brettschneider thinks.
 Or he could have meant “protecting us from terrorists,” which after all was the stated goal of the EO and even of the original suggestion by Trump to ban Muslims.